 All of this helps people to navigate the WordPress archive and find what they want more quickly.
 Once they find posts they’re interested in, the extra data makes them more likely to click through compared to a basic archive which only lists post titles.
 It’s a great way to improve user engagement and reduce bounce rates.

 Ok, so now you know why Posts Table Pro is the best WordPress archive plugin.
-Next, I’ll tell you how to set it up to create different types of post archive pages.
+Below, I’ll tell you how to set it up to create different types of post archive pages.
+Alternatively, you can watch us setting up a WordPress archive in this video:

 Build a date archive listing daily posts, monthly posts or yearly